 The incidence of zoster is high in systemic vasculitis and in patients with SLE exposed to intravenous cyclophosphamide.

 Patients with SSc-SLE overlap syndrome were younger at diagnosis, had higher rates of pulmonary arterial hypertension, and less frequently had SSc cutaneous manifestations.

-The risk for asthma may be increased in children born to mothers with systemic lupus erythematosus during pregnancy.
+The risk for depression was increased significantly in patients with systemic lupus erythematosus and cutaneous lupus erythematosus.